-There are two main types of hair used in natural brushes, these are bristle and sable.
-Because natural bristles are softer than synthetic bristles, professionals prefer them for oil paints.
+Bristle and sable are the two main types of hair used in natural brushes.
+Artists prefer natural bristles for oil paints because they are softer than synthetic bristles.

 Some less common natural hairs used for painting brushes are badger, camel, goat, mongoose, ox, pony, and squirrel.

-Synthetic brushes are man-made either of nylon or “Taklon”, a polyester filament.
-Synthetic bristles offer more versatility than natural because they can be used with acrylic and oil paints.
-These brushes are a good economical alternative to natural bristle brushes, however, make sure they are made for oil paints.
+Synthetic brushes are manufactured from either nylon or “Taklon,” a polyester filament.
+This paintbrush offers more versatility than natural because it may be used with acrylic and oil paints.
+These brushes are a good budget alternative to natural bristle brushes, but make sure they’re made for oil paints.